ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * [Experimental] New fields: HPKP and HPKP-RO information is now exposed in EndpointDetails.hpkpPolicy and EndpointDetails.hpkpRoPolicy.
 The field pkpResponseHeader is now deprecated, but continues to be supported for backward compatibility.

 ### 1.23.x (14 June 2016) ###
- * Added EndpointDetails for DROWN.
-Fields: drownHosts list which uses DrownHosts structure, drownErrors and drownVulnerable.
+ * Added EndpointDetails fields: drownHosts list which uses DrownHosts structure, drownErrors and drownVulnerable.
- * Added EndpointDetails for CVE-2016-2107.
-Fields: openSSLLuckyMinus20.
+ * Added EndpointDetails fields: openSSLLuckyMinus20.
- * New Cert field: mustStaple.
+ * Added Cert field: mustStaple.

+### 1.24.x (1 September 2016) ###
+ * Added EndpointDetails fields: protocolIntolerance and miscIntolerance.